castorini/docTTTTTquery/README.md

 ## Predicting Queries from Passages: T5 Inference with PyTorch

-We will use the excelent 🤗 transformers library to sampe queries from our T5 model.
+We will use the excellent [🤗 Transformers library](https://github.com/huggingface/transformers) by Hugging Face to sample queries from our T5 model.

 First, install the library:

 ```bash
 pip install transformers
 ```

 Download and unzip `t5-base.zip` from the table above, and load the model checkpoint:

 ```python
 import torch
 from transformers import T5Config, T5Tokenizer, T5ForConditionalGeneration